|Transmission in Passbands||Tavg > 90%|

 As with all dielectric stack filters, the transmission is dependent on the angle of incidence.
 The central wavelength of the blocking region will shift to shorter wavelengths as the angle of incidence is increased.
 Please see the Transmission Graphs Tab for measured transmission data for each individual filter.
 Additionally, plots of the meausured Optical Density (OD) of these filters in the blocking region may be found on the OD Graphs tab.

 Each filter is housed in a black anodized aluminum ring that is labeled with an arrow indicating the design propagation direction.
-The ring mount makes handling easier as well as enhancing the blocking OD by limiting scattering.
+The ring makes handling easier and enhances the blocking OD by limiting scattering.
 These filters can be mounted in our extensive line of filter mounts and wheels.
 We do not recommend removing the filter from its mount as the risk of damaging the filter is very high.
 However, custom unmounted filters are available; please contact Tech Support for more details.